 3. Rubber Stamp.
 As we dig up our own information, we can ask a few questions: How does that apply in case X or Y?
 How might the rights and needs of individuals be impacted by ideas of cookie-cutter/bumpersticker policies?
-What would happen if the person espousing these policies had to abide by them?
+What would happen if the person espousing these policies had to abide by them himself?

 4. Rattling Off.
-As the bullets begin to fly, we can start by acknowledging the other person’s position and their passion for the issue.
+As the bullet points begin to fly, we can start by acknowledging the other person’s position and their passion for the issue.
 We can highlight those points of commonality we found in Stage Two.
 As in the Ransperger Pivot, when we focus first on the ways our positions are alike, it affirms our counterpart, lowers defenses, and it opens the door for constructive dialogue.